- Customer engagement refers to the level of enthusiasm your business generates among its customers.

 Small and medium businesses actually have an advantage when acting on insights and reacting to market trends.
 For large businesses, it's often a challenge to present data and propose ideas in a way that resonates with senior leaders.
 Similarly, institutional habits can be difficult to overcome for businesses that have been established for some time.
 Solopreneurs or small teams of entrepreneurs don't face that challenge.
 Take advantage of your flexibility, and experiment intelligently to find what matters to your customers.

 5. See what's right in front of you.

 While it's important to append existing data and obtain the most complete profile of your customer as possible, don't ignore information that's right under your nose.
-Seven out of 10 marketers ignore social data.
-With Facebook analytics and other free tools available, there's no reason to overlook insights into how consumers interact with your brand.
+With Facebook analytics and other free tools available, there's no reason to overlook information about how consumers interact with your brand.
 When searching for more insights, it never hurts to ask customers.
 Most will readily give information so long as they receive something in return.
-Loyalty cards, social media interaction and surveys can be great ways to obtain the insights you need.
+Loyalty programs, social media interaction and surveys can be great ways to obtain the insights you need.

 6. Identify and act on customer triggers.

 Go to your customers; don't wait for them to come to you.
-Half of all marketers act on request-based, inbound triggers.
-The Yesmail/Gleanster study found that most marketers ignore life events and threshold triggers (such as spending up to a certain amount).
-These are the customers most likely to spend or keep spending.
+An engaged customer is most likely to spend or keep spending.
 Identify your most important customers, but don't forget to determine the most valuable time to reach them within their lives and purchase cycles.

 7. Challenge assumptions.